Beast Mastery Hunter DPS Rotation, Cooldowns, and Abilities — Shadowlands 9.2.5

 The single target rotation for a Beast Mastery Hunter is based on the following priority system.

-- Cast A Murder of Crows on cooldown.
+- Cast Aspect of the Wild on cooldown.

 - Cast Kill Command on cooldown.

 - Cast Cobra Shot when you have more than 50 Focus.
 You should also never use it when Kill Command is within 2.5 seconds from coming off cooldown.
 If Bestial Wrath is up, you can ignore these rules and simply use Cobra Shot when available, while still prioritizing other abilities above it.